Decorations of Azad Hind: Sher-e-Hind

 The Grand Star "Sher-e-Hind" (Tiger of India), was a neck order/medal and could be conferred with swords for valour in combat, and without swords for non-combat awards.
-At least one award was made, to Captain Kunwal Singh.
+At least three award were made, to Captain Baru Singh, Captain Ganeshi Lal, and Captain Kanwal Singh.

 Sardar-e-Jung

 The second highest military decoration by the awarded by the Azad Hind Government was the Sardar-e-Jung (Leader of Battle), which was a 1st Class Star.
 The award was a Badge, and could be conferred with swords for valour in combat, and without swords for non-combat awards.
-At least two awards were made, one to Colonel Shaukat Hayat Malik for the capture of Moirang, and to Capt.
-Shangara Singh Mann.
-Capt.
-Mann was also awarded the Vir-e-Hind medal.
+At least five awards were made, one to Colonel Shaukat Malik for the capture of Moirang, to Captain Shangara Singh Mann and to Lieutenant Kunwar Balwant Singh for capturing British Army Post at Modak.
+Captain Mann was also awarded the Vir-e-Hind medal.
+Colonel Pritam Singh was awarded Sardar-e-jung, he captured a hill named Pritam Hill in Burma and Palel Airport, Major Pitri Sharan Raturi was awarded for Battle of Kaladan.

 Vir-e-Hind

 The Vir-e-Hind (Warrior of India) was the 2nd Class Star and third in order.
 This award was a medal, and like those higher than it, the award could be conferred with swords for valour in combat, and without swords for non-combat awards.
-At least one award was made, to Capt.
-Shangara Singh Mann.
-Capt.
-Mann was also awarded the Sardar-e-Jung.
+At least one award was made, to Captain Shangara Singh Mann.
+He was also awarded the Sardar-e-Jung.